Mole Mapping

 Full body mole mapping (full body photography) is a technique of making a record of the entire body surface and the positions of individual moles or lesions.
 A body mole map allows for the ability to compare current and past photographs of moles on the body with photographs taken in the future.
 Creating a mole road map is the best method of monitoring the appearance of new moles.

 A mole map involves taking a series of 28 photographs that cover the entire surface of the body.
 These photographs are then stored in a database where they can be compared with past and future mole map photos.
 A skin cancer check involves a specialised skin cancer doctor examining the skin from head to toe with a special device called a dermatoscope.
 Any moles or freckles will be closely examined and will be tested if they exhibit signs of skin cancer.
-At Mole Check Clinic, we perform full body mole mapping in conjunction with a full body skin cancer check.
+If you’re wondering “where can I get mole mapping near me?”, Mole Check Clinic has mole mapping clinics across Melbourne where we can perform full body mole mapping in conjunction with a full body skin cancer check.

 How Does Mole Mapping Work?